alextgould/alextgould.github.io/_posts/2025-03-31-happy-plants.md

 description: In this project, we will create This metadata description may be displayed by search engines, so ensure it entices potential viewers.
 Buy buy buy!
 img: happy-plants/robots.png
 tags: [Project] # Personal, Opinion, Technical, Review, Project, Testing
-main_page_summary: "Building a system that sends me a daily email to tell me if I should water my plants."
+main_page_summary: "Building a system that sends me a daily email to tell me if I should water my plants"
 ---

 ## Executive Summary